seahorseing-around/wsg-website/_pages/join.md

 **Key Info**\
     * Prospective members must be at least 4 years old when they are signed up. \
     * Before signing up please review our <a target="_blank"  href="https://docs.google.com/document/d/e/2PACX-1vRpvOUkQGHyYgDzhU6PVrKm8wAUTcwi-xMyg7TDU6_Orz7cUYn7unSBtTpqKadZ83gfQXjT2vOU0f6N/pub">Waiting List Policy</a>.
 By signing your child up to our waiting list, you are giving consent for us to hold relevant data in line with our <a href="https://docs.google.com/document/d/1QKeWxTek5o3ATr4RLzYcohO6Iaxs127v/edit?usp=sharing&ouid=116974087358577509725&rtpof=true&sd=true" target="_blank">Privacy Notice</a> - you may request this data is removed at any time by contacting us. \
     * After signing up you should get email confirmation, please get in touch if that doesn't happen.
-We don't routinely give updates on positions within the waiting list, so don't be alarmed if we don't contact you quickly. \
+We don't routinely give updates on positions within the waiting list, so don't be alarmed if we don't contact you quickly otherwise. \
     * For any questions please contact [lead.volunteer@westsidescouts.org](mailto:lead.volunteer@westsidescouts.org?subject=Youth member enquiry).
 {: .notice--info }